-Recently, a blog post in official FBI.gov blog has urged local police to monitor social media for leads on criminal activity.
-The writer, who is a retired major with the Montgomery, Alabama, Police Department, and now acting as the assistant chief agent at the Alabama Criminal Justice Information Center, has asked the local law enforcement officers to use Internet as a predictive tool for everything from apprehending fugitives, singling out associate suspects, linking individuals to street gangs, and providing evidence of criminal activity.
+Recently, a blog post on the official FBI blog urged local police to monitor social media for leads on criminal activity.
+The writer, who is a retired major with the Montgomery, Alabama Police Department, and now the assistant chief agent at the Alabama Criminal Justice Information Center, has asked the local law enforcement officers to use the internet as a predictive tool for everything from apprehending fugitives, singling out associate suspects, linking individuals to street gangs, and providing evidence of criminal activity.

-By monitoring of social media and analytics, a city, state or government can make more informed decisions from better insights.
+By monitoring social media and analytics, a city, state, or government can make more informed decisions.
 Some decisions can be predicative; some could be based upon analyzing public sentiment during, post, or pre-event.
 With the right tools and resources, sudden events like earthquakes, terrorist attacks, tornadoes, flooding, wildfire, shootings or bombings can be managed with proper responsive actions.

 A comprehensive monitoring campaign can provide deep insights about where the crowd is located, their movement, communication content, influencers, whereabouts, etc., without deploying manpower or logistics.
 A location-centric trend can help mobilize resources as per requirement.

 Using Social Media to Prevent Gang Violence and Engage Youth from Northeastern University: The technological boom during this past generation has completely changed the way youths consume information.
 This report cites a Nielsen study finding which says that 57% of young people rely on social networks as a key source of information and advice.
-An insightful report from the Northeastern University on how social media monitoring services can serve as a catalyst of gang and youth violence prevention strategies.
+This is an insightful report from Northeastern University on how social media monitoring services can serve as a catalyst for gang and youth violence prevention strategies.